 NCTB and DSHE Joint Briefing

-Asking about the assignments, NCTB Chairman Professor Narayan Chandra Saha said students would have to answer questions based on what they learn in a particular week.
+Asking about the assignments, NCTB Chairman Professor Narayan Chandra Saha said students would have to answer questions based on what they learned in a particular week.
 “The Directorate of Secondary and Higher Education will upload information on the assignment method on its website http://dshe.gov.bd soon he said.

 “We are all set to start the process of giving and taking assignments from November 01, 2020” DSHE Director General Professor Syed Md Golam Faruk said.
 He added all teachers and officials concerned will be notified about the process.
 “We will also upload the assignment process on our website before November 01, 2020” he also added, while talking to this briefing.